accept-project/accept-api/README.md

 Now that all JavaScript libraries are resolved, it is needed to reference them manually within the Solution.
 To do so, within the Solution Explorer, under the "AcceptApi" project label, expand folder "Scrips" and check for missing the references identified with a "currently missing" icon.

-The same file name can found within the "...\packages" folder.
+The same folder\file name can found within the "~\packages" folder.
 Finally, copy and paste all missing files within the "Scripts" folder, when finishing, all "currently missing" icons should be gone.

 #Compiling the Solution: